Riverscapes/SolarStream/README.md

 7. Calculate mean solar insolation per segmented bankfull polygons buffers.
 8. Join the resulting mean solar insolation table back to the segmented stream network.

+## Data Validation with CHaMP SunEye Measurements
+To validate the results of the solar insolation model, solar measurement data can be downloaded from [Columbia Habitat Monitoring Program](https://www.champmonitoring.org/) website.
+Solar radiation data has been collected by CHaMP field survey crews using SunEye instruments, and this data can be compared modeled solar insolation values.
+* SunEye data must be downloaded separately per CHaMP survey site .
+* Navigate to Watershed (Name) > Field Support > Data Check In > click the "File Upload" icon associated with the Site ID > Solar Input Photos.
+Download the AverageSolarAccess.csv files.
+* Once all of the AverageSolarAccess files have been downloaded for the basin of interest, run the compile\_SunEye.py from the command line (i.e. > python compile\_SunEye.py).
+* Enter the filepath to the directory containing all of the downloaded SunEye files.
+* Enter the name of the output file.
+This will be stored in the same directory as the SunEye files.

 ## Acknowledegments
 The Solar Streams model and tool is developed and maintained by Jesse Langdon, [South Fork Research, Inc.](http://southforkresearch.org) (SFR).